The Emmys REALLY Wanted Us To Know How Diverse They Were

 Advertisement

-Here’s the thing: Including and acknowledging people of color isn’t something that should be rewarded.
+Here’s the thing: Including and acknowledging people of colour isn’t something that should be rewarded.
 It’s just the right thing to do.
-The days of singing mainstream institutions' praises for doing the things they should have done years ago is over.
-It actually never should have started.
+The days of singing mainstream institutions' praises for doing the things they should have done years ago are over.
+They never should have started.

-I’m way more interested in learning more about what initiatives and programs the Academy is setting up to fund the creative interests of people of color and minorities to break into the industry.
+I’m way more interested in learning more about what initiatives and programmes the Academy is setting up to fund the creative interests of people of colour and minorities to break into the industry.
 How are they creating pipelines for these stories to be told?
-Let’s work to decenter whiteness as the standard for beauty, perspective, and human experience in television, and then we wouldn’t have to worry about making diversity history.
+Let’s work to decentre whiteness as the standard for beauty, perspective, and human experience in television, and then we wouldn’t have to worry about making history.
 And even then, let’s not expend our energy celebrating our own accomplishments when there is still so much work to be done.

 Advertisement